Relaxation-Based Coarsening for Multilevel Hypergraph Partitioning: Experimental Results

-where for the green curve, the ``other algorithm'' is Zoltan; blue curve, PaToH; and red curve, HMetis2.
+where for the \zoltancolor curve, the ``other algorithm'' is Zoltan; \patohqcolor curve, PaToH-Q; \patohdcolor curve, PaToH-D; and \hmetiscolor curve, hMetis2.
 Each plot corresponds to a certain number of parts and a certain imbalance factor.
 The hypergraphs are ordered in the the increasing ratio.

 For readability, the results for big-bench are split in two parts: those with ratios

 and those with ratios greater than $1.5$ (i.e., with more than 50\% improvement in cut).
 The results for the social-networks-bench and SNAP-bench are plotted on the same figure, since the social-networks-bench is considerably smaller than the other two.
 The results show substantial improvement over Zoltan without algebraic distance, as well as over hMetis2 and PaToH on most of the hypergraphs.
 For the full set of results, please refer to \url{http://shaydul.in/hypergraph-partitioning-archive/}.